dancullen/xbf/docs/BestPractices.md

     CPython implementations of usocket, etc. so that you can develop MicroPython with CPython.

     Rather than importing with ‘socket’, import with ‘usocket’.
-Simlarly for utime, umachine, etc. That way, the CPython and MicroPython versiosn won’t conflict.
+Simlarly for utime, umachine, etc. That way, the CPython and MicroPython versions won’t conflict.
 The only standard modules that don’t let us import them with the ‘u’ prefix are ‘micropython’ and ‘gc’. ‘micropython’ isn’t a problem because CPython doesn’t have one of those.
 But for ‘gc’, I made a ‘upython/ugc.py’ that wraps it.
 That way, all of your other ‘upython/*.py’ files can import ‘ugc’ instead of ‘gc’, which allows your code to be more platform-agnostic.

     I've tried running MicroPython unit tests, but the problem is that they end up eating up too much memory and storage on the device.
 You only have so much for your tests.